ramon-angosto/ArgosCam/Assambley/3D/README.md

 - **pcb components soldered, except LEDS and BUZZER, only the correspondent cables**

 ## *LED Cover instructions
 Preferably have a tranparent filament for the printer.
-This is a way to do a multimaterial print if you have a multimaterial printer this step will be easier.
+This is a way to do a multimaterial print with one extruder.
+If you have a multimaterial printer this step will be easier.

 In first place print the drawings file, using a black filament if you have some, once the print is done, don't remove it from the build plate.
 Change the material, to the transparent one in case you have some, or to another color.